.st0{fill:#FFFFFF;}

 Again, the table can be a little overwhelming with all the numbers, but we’ve also graphed out the data so you could see the states that pop out as the top scorers and the low scorers:

-The three states with the highest average SAT scores in 2021 were Minnesota (1263), North Dakota (1258), and Nebraska (1246).
+The three states with the highest average SAT scores in 2023 were North Dakota (1287), Nebraska (1252), and Kansas (1245).

-The three states/territories with the lowest average SAT scores in 2021 were the Virgin Islands (920), Delaware (985), and Idaho (985).
+The three states/territories with the lowest average SAT scores in 2023 were the New Mexico (901), West Virginia (923), and Virgin Islands (929).

 This can be used as one benchmark for high school students and parents when applying to colleges and understanding their SAT scores.